 The pinnacle of our inspiration for the collection this year, the Thunderbird Coat encompasses the emotions of an eleven-day road trip in our 1971 F250...from our ancestral homelands of the Great Lakes to the Pacific Northwest.

-Coat features the Ginew® “WE WALK TOGETHER” wool blanket fabric lining - exclusively woven for Ginew by PENDLETON®.
+The coat features the Ginew® “We Walk Together” wool blanket fabric lining - exclusively woven for Ginew by Pendelton®.
 It is customary in our communities to wrap a newly joined couple in a blanket to symbolize their union.
-The WE WALK TOGETHER blanket colors represent the sacred day (sunrise to sunset) and wampum belt (purples), teachings which impart values to guide us in our life together.
+The We Walk Together blanket colors represent the sacred day (sunrise to sunset) and wampum belt (purples), teachings that impart values to guide us in our life together.
 The lodges are in the shape of traditional Ojibwe and Oneida dwellings.
 The crest fuses timeless symbols from each of our tribes, the dwelling (Ojibwe) and Skydome (Oneida).
 Together, the colors and symbols represent how we value our traditional beliefs in our home as we walk this journey of life together.

 Each left cuff has a hidden Thunderbird chain-stitched by our pals at Ft Lonesome in Austin, TX.
 Over time the Thunderbird will be etched into the cuff - as the jacket fades with the seasons - to face the West and the seasons of change which occur along your journey.